 - Is the military independent?

 - Is the country currently in war or a danger of war?

 - If yes, who are the parties?

 - Who are the allies?

-- · Who are the enemies?
+- Who are the enemies?

 - Does the country have nuclear power?

 - What is its relationship with other nuclear powers?

 - Is the country affiliated to any military organizations?

-- How is the relationship with other members?